pluggedspace/Bordercash-blog/content/posts/2025-07-03-How-to-invest-with-bordercash.md

 draft = false
-tags = ["investing", "BorderCash", "Africa", "finance", "crypto"] categories = ["Finance", "Guides"] author = "Cesar" description = "Learn how to start investing with BorderCash.
-This beginner-friendly guide walks you through the essentials of smart investing and how to grow your money using Africa’s fast-rising digital finance platform." keywords = ["investing in Africa", "BorderCash", "digital finance", "stablecoins", "beginner investing"] slug = "how-to-invest-bordercash" image = "/images/how-to-invest-bordercash.png"
+tags = ["investing", "BorderCash", "Africa", "finance", "crypto"] categories = ["Finance", "Guides"] author = "Marcelinus Apakhade" description = "Learn how to start investing with BorderCash.
+This beginner-friendly guide walks you through the essentials of smart investing and how to grow your money using Africa’s fast-rising digital finance platform." keywords = ["investing in Africa", "BorderCash", "digital finance", "stablecoins", "beginner investing"] slug = "how-to-invest-bordercash" image = "/images/How-to-invest-bordercash.png"
 +++